racket/racket/racket/src/cs/bootstrap/README.txt

-While the similation of Chez Scheme should be robust to common Chez Scheme changes, it does rely on details of the Chez Scheme implementation and source, So, the simulation will have to be updated to accomodate some Chez Scheme changes.
+While the similation of Chez Scheme should be robust to common Chez Scheme changes, it does rely on details of the Chez Scheme implementation and source, So, the simulation will have to be updated to accommodate some Chez Scheme changes.